Welcome to Beaufort Primary School!

 We aim to develop in our students:

-Beaufort Primary School is committed to a developmental approach to teaching and learning through student engagement in investigations and inquiry learning alongside explicit teaching in the areas of literacy and numeracy.
-We also have a responsibility to ensure that our students are discerning and responsible users of technology, fully aware of the possibilities and dangers of internet use and skilful in critically evaluating the programs and information so readily available.
+Beaufort Primary School is committed to an evidence-based approach to teaching and learning; leveraging the results of many decades of educational research to ensure that students are experiencing best practice in the delivery of our teaching and learning program.
+We also have a responsibility to ensure that our students are discerning and responsible users of technology, fully aware of the possibilities and dangers of internet use and skillful in critically evaluating the programs and information so readily available.

-Specialist classes in the Arts, Physical Education and LOTE Japanese are provided to complement class programs.
+Specialist classes in the Arts, Physical Education, Sustainability, Auslan and STEM are provided to complement class programs.

-A range of support and enrichment programs are offered to enhance learning opportunities for students, including Reading Recovery, Special Assistance, Swimming, Athletics, team sports, camps, excursions and cultural performances.
+A range of support and enrichment programs are offered to enhance learning opportunities for students, including our Tutor Learning Initiative, intervention and support programs, swimming programs, athletics carnivals, team sports, camps, excursions and cultural performances.

-We have introduced school wide positive behaviour support (SWPBS) in which teachers are committed to explicitly teaching the skills necessary for positive inter-personal relationships, based on our valiues of
+We have the honour of being a Lead School in the delivery of the Rights, Responsibilities and Respectful Relationships (RR) program, in which teachers are committed to explicitly teaching the skills necessary for positive interpersonal relationships, based on our values of

 RESPECT, RESPONSIBILITY and SAFETY

-Parents and teachers are seen as partners in promoting children’s learning, with parents welcome and encouraged to take part in a range of school activities.
+Parents and teachers are seen as partners in promoting children’s learning, with parents welcomed and encouraged to take part in a range of school activities.

 Now co-located with the Beaufort Early Learning Centre and the Secondary College on the same site, we have have the opportunity to work with our colleagues for high quality, seamless educational provision, catering to the needs of the young people of Beaufort and District from early childhood to adulthood.